gldog/anonymize_jira_users/README.md

     AND au.lower_user_name NOT IN (SELECT u.lower_user_name
                                    FROM   cwd_user u)

-Put these users in the users.cfg and run the anonymization.
+Asses those suers, put them in the users.cfg and run the anonymization.

 ---